khoanguyentran/401k_HumanInterest/README.md

 # 401(k) Contribution Management Application

-A single-page web application for managing 401(k) retirement contributions with an intuitive interface and backend API service.
+A single-page web application for managing 401(k) retirement contributions with an intuitive interface and Flask backend API service.

 ## Features

 - **Contribution Type Selection**: Choose between percentage of paycheck or fixed dollar amount per paycheck
 - **Interactive Rate Adjustment**: Use a slider or text input to set your desired contribution rate
 - **Year-to-Date (YTD) Display**: View your current YTD contributions with mock data
+- **Current Contribution Retirement Impact**: Always-visible component showing projected retirement savings from your current saved contribution rate
-- **Retirement Impact Calculator**: See how your contribution changes will affect your retirement savings
+- **Additional Contribution Impact**: See how increasing your contribution will affect your retirement savings
 - **Persistent Storage**: Save and load your contribution settings via backend API
+- **Age-Adjustable Calculations**: Adjust your age to see how it affects retirement projections

 ## Technical Stack